-History of Film: An analysis of age appropriate films, from the beginnings of kid/family films, their evolution and impact on society and how society has impacted film.
+History of the Film: An analysis of age appropriate films, from the beginnings of kid/family films, their evolution and impact on society and how society has impacted film.
 Will include fiction and non-fiction writing as well as public speaking.
+We also will look at the beginnings of film from silent area to the present, as well as cover all genres including anime, animation, cartoons, early TV, the transition from black & white to color, etc.